Baobab-Prince/jQuery/README.md

-This repo is to showcase m practice with jQuery from my coding bootcamp.
+The purpose of this repository is to showcase my practice with jQuery from my coding bootcamp.